kristianmandrup/mountebank-helper/README.md

 - `this._warn(msg, data)`
 - `this._error(msg, data)`

-This can be very useful when you extend `Imposter` and then log before using `super` to call the subclass method.
+This can be very useful when you extend the base class and then `log` before using `super` to call the subclass method.

 ```js
 class MyImposter extends Imposter {